97

 loaf of black and blue swirl bread with one piece sliced showing the spiral

 Have you noticed that most of the swirl breads in this life are sweet breads?
-If you’ve had a chance to browse around, you’ve probably noticed that I’m obsessed with sweets.
+If you lke kawaii food, you might have browsed around this website.
+And you probably noticed that I’m obsessed with sweets.
 So, sweet bread just isn’t gonna cut it.
 I like my breads to be savory, and I like my sweets to be over the top in the indulgent sweets category.
 Like I want them to win at least the silver medal in the indulgence olympics.

 Dollhouse Tip